mento-protocol/mento-web/README.md

 This is the home for the Mento-fi web app for Celo!

 This DApp lets users make exchanges between Celo's native currencies using the Mento on-chain exchange mechanism.
+It also supports large exchanges via Granda Mento (coming soon).

 For more details about how Mento works, see the [documentation](https://docs.celo.org/celo-codebase/protocol/stability)

 ## Architecture

-This project uses Next.JS, React, Redux, and [use-contrackit](https://github.com/celo-org/use-contractkit)
+This project uses Next.JS, React, Redux, Taiwind, and [use-contrackit](https://github.com/celo-org/use-contractkit)

 ## Run Locally